Colton Cowser: Professional career

-Cowser was selected by the Baltimore Orioles in the first round with the fifth overall selection of the 2021 Major League Baseball draft.
-Cowser signed with the Orioles for a $4.9 million bonus.
+The Baltimore Orioles selected Cowser in the first round, with the fifth overall selection, of the 2021 Major League Baseball draft.
+He signed with the Orioles for a $4.9 million signing bonus.

 On August 2, 2021, Cowser made his professional debut with the Rookie-level Florida Complex League Orioles, hitting a solo home run in his second at-bat.
 After batting .500 over 22 at-bats, he was promoted to the Delmarva Shorebirds of the Low-A East.
-Over 25 games with Delmarva, Cowser batted .347 with one home run and 26 RBIs.
-He was assigned to the Aberdeen IronBirds of the High-A South Atlantic League to begin the 2022 season.
+Over 25 games with Delmarva, Cowser batted .347 with one home run and 26 RBI.

+Cowser was assigned to the Aberdeen IronBirds of the High-A South Atlantic League to begin the 2022 season.
 In late June, he was promoted to the Bowie Baysox of the Double-A Eastern League.
 In late August, he was promoted to the Norfolk Tides of the Triple-A International League.
-Over 138 games between the three teams, he slashed .278/.406/.469 with 19 home runs, 66 RBIs, 18 stolen bases, and 36 doubles.
+Over 138 games between the three teams, he slashed .278/.406/.469 with 19 home runs, 66 RBI, 18 stolen bases, and 36 doubles.

+Opening the 2023 season, Cowser returned to Norfolk.
+In 56 games for the Tides, he hit .330/.459/.537 with 10 home runs and 40 RBI.
+On July 5, 2023, Cowser was selected to the 40-man roster and promoted to the major leagues for the first time.
+He made his MLB debut that day in a 6–3 victory over the New York Yankees.
+In the 6th inning of the contest, Cowser recorded his first major league hit, an RBI single off reliever Nick Ramirez.
+He spent the remainder of the campaign with the Tides after being optioned for a second time on September 3 when Aaron Hicks was reinstated from the injured list.
+Cowser received the Most Valuable Player (MVP) Award at the Triple-A National Championship Game won by the Tides over the Oklahoma City Dodgers 7–6 on September 30.
+He went 2-for-4 with a two-out grand slam to center in the 7th inning.
+With the Orioles, he batted .115/.286/.148 with no home runs and four RBI in 61 at–bats over 26 games.